-- some factors to consider to help determine which manual tests should or should not be automated
+- some factors to help determine what test cases cannot be automated

 - several guidelines to help identify good candidates for test automation

-(FYI: I originally wrote this article in 2010, but the principles I cover are timeless and still apply)
+(FYI: I originally wrote this article in 2010, but the automated testing principles I cover are timeless and still apply)

 Here are some signs that a test may be a good candidate for an automated test:

-- Tests that need to be run against every build/release of the application, such as smoke test, sanity test, and regression test.
+- Tests that need to be run against every build/release of the application, such as the smoke test, sanity test, and regression test

 - Tests that utilize the same workflow but different data for its inputs for each test run (data-driven and boundary tests).